 - We welcome the diversity of family lifestyles and work with all families.

 - We encourage children to contribute stories of their everyday life to the setting.

 - We encourage mothers, fathers and other carers to take part in the life of the setting and to contribute

-- For families who speak languages in addition to English, we will develop means to ensure their full
+- For families who speak languages in addition to English, we will develop means to encourage their full

-- We offer a flexible payment system for families of differing means and offer information regarding sources of financial
+- We offer a flexible payment system for families experiencing financial difficulties and offer information regarding

-- We welcome all children, including disadvantaged and under-represented groups to use the
+- We take positive action to encourage disadvantaged and under-represented groups to use the

 - We work in partnership with parents to ensure that dietary requirements of children that arise from their medical,

 religious or cultural needs are met where ever possible.